ninolam/landing-in-real-art/CMS.md

 <img src="./public/img/firebaseProcedure/Team.png" >

-This carousel is completely customizable like the artists carousel.
+This carousel is completely customizable like the artists carousel.<br>
 You can add team member, texts, photos like you want